 “Women hold up half the sky” has been a common saying in China for the past 50 years, but for most of that time it hasn’t been the reality in business.
-But China is changing fast, and in the past decade women have been holding up their half — and often much more — in big cities like Shenzhen and Shanghai.
+China is changing fast, though, and in the past decade women have been holding up their half—and often much more—in big cities like Shenzhen and Shanghai.

 Women own 30.9 percent of all businesses in China, according to the most recent Mastercard Index of Women Entrepreneurs.
 That puts it on par with neighboring Singapore (29.2 percent) and well ahead of Japan (17.6 percent).

 In some Chinese industries the percentage of female founders is much higher.
 Among new technology startups, for example, 55 percent are being founded by women.